microsoft/mu/docs/How/contributing.md

 ### Submitting a pull request

-You will need to sign a [Contributor License Agreement](https://cla.dotnetfoundation.org/) when submitting your pull request.
-To complete the Contributor License Agreement (CLA), you will need to follow the instructions provided by the CLA bot when you send the pull request.
-This needs to only be done once for any .NET Foundation OSS project.

-If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
+If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests .
 Make sure the respository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.

 ### Commit/Pull Request Format